104.2. Explore the butler repository#

 assert butler is not None

-Use the colorblind-friendly colortable tableau-colorblind10
+Use the colorblind-friendly colortable tableau-colorblind10.

 plt.style.use('seaborn-v0_8-colorblind')